-At that April 1, 2008 Workshop, the Council directed staff to prepare an alternative priority growth area strategy for consideration by the City Council.
+At that April 2008 Workshop, the Council directed staff to prepare an alternative priority growth area strategy for consideration by the City Council.

-TARGETED GROWTH PRIORITIES FOLLOW-UP (APRIL 22, 2008)
+TARGETED GROWTH PRIORITIES FOLLOW-UP (APRIL 2008)

 On April 22, 2008, staff presented to the City Council a report that outlined four scenarios for amending the priority growth areas of the Land Use Policy Plan.
 These four scenarios used various combinations of the four Southwest growth subareas, two Northwest growth subareas, and three North growth subareas.
+A summary of those four scenarios including the relative costs are shown in Attachment B.